twidi/GRead/packaging/fremantle/README.txt

 3. Build the package

-$ run-standalone.sh python2.5 ./build_gread.py
+$ run-standalone.sh python2.5 ./build_gread_step1.py

 4. Manage .so file..

-You must comment or remove the 'dh_strip' in the .py2deb_build_folder/debian/rules file
+You must comment or remove the 'dh_strip' in the .py2deb_build_folder/gread/debian/rules file

-And then call

-$ python rebuild_after_deb2py_and_removing_dh_strip.py
+5. Add some build-depends

+On the line "Build-Depends" in .py2deb_build_folder/gread/debian/control file add

+, libqtgui4 (>=4.6), libqt4-dev (>= 4.6), libx11-dev, x11proto-core-dev

+6. Finalize

+$ run-standalone.sh python2.5 ./build_gread_step2.py

 And finally move gread from .pydeb_build_folder to fremantle one

+7. The end

 Yes, it's ugly.
 I know.
+Please help me to do it in a better way.